 - A high velocity and volume of communications

 - Lack of true visibility into these communications

 The average Slack or Teams instance plays host to thousands or even tens of thousands of daily messages.
 These messages are exchanged at lightning speed, around the clock.
 They are sent in groups and DMs; they often contain links and attachments.

-Just one malicious message, amongst the thousands of interactions hosted by a Slack or Teams instance, can cause serious damage.
+Just one malicious message on your Slack or Teams instance, or one Zoombombed call, can cause serious damage.
 However, collaboration tools’ nonstop flow of human interaction moves far too fast to be manually monitored.
 Scanning every message is simply not practical.

 This renders collaboration tools black boxes.
-Security teams lack visibility and control.
+Security teams lack visibility and control, and secure collaboration tools can feel nonexistent.
 The activity proceeds at a consistent pace, but teams have no way to get their arms around everything that is going on.
 In this scenario, it is virtually a matter of time before one of the following digital risks arises: